 CONSERVATION PHYSIOLOGY AND APPLIED ECOLOGY

 I am an integrative biologist interested in how physiological tools can be applied to the field of conservation biology.
 My work has primarily focused on determining whether metrics such as stress hormones, energetic metabolites, and body condition indices can reflect environmental quality and fitness.
-While my research endeavours have centred on validating such tools in avian species, I am also broadly interested in how the vast array of physiological techniques can be integrated with wildlife conservation to better monitor and mitigate disturbance across species of concern.
-Recently, I have also begun to explore how barriers related to logistics, interpretation, and translation of knowledge may limit the uptake of physiology by practitioners and the carry-through of physiological monitoring to conservation success.
+While my research endeavours have centred on validating such tools in avian and fish species, I am also broadly interested in how the vast array of physiological techniques can be integrated with wildlife conservation to better monitor and mitigate disturbance across species of concern.
+As a result, I also explore how barriers related to logistics, interpretation, and translation of knowledge may limit the uptake of physiology by practitioners and the carry-through of physiological monitoring to conservation success.
 I combine field, laboratory, spatial analysis, and social science (e.g., survey) techniques to explore my research questions.

 Madliger CL, Franklin CE, Hultine KR, van Kleunen M, Lennox RJ, Love OP, Rummer JL, Cooke SJ (2017) Conservation physiology and the quest for a 'good' Anthropocene.
 Conservation Physiology 5: 10.1093/conphys/cox003.